top of page

 A Little On The Therapy Field

-Therapy is an ongoing process, and there are many ways to do it.
+Therapy is an ongoing process, and there are many ways to experience it and go about it.
 Therapy and the many corners of the field and versions of therapy are continuing to grow and develop, and both new or re-imagined traditional styles hold many keys to supporting us as we move through the world and our healing.
-Therapy isn't always the right option, and when it is, there are many many different theories and styles from very active and direct to incredibly spacious, structured to extremely unplanned.
+Therapy isn't always the right option, and when it is, there are many different theories and styles from very active and direct to incredibly spacious, structured to extremely unplanned.
 Sometimes our needs change, and a certain style or approach can become very or important, or much less so, as you move through the work.
-That can be part of the process, and I welcome you to continue your journey with me, and to move on to your next journey in a new context when or if that feels right.
+I welcome you to share what works and what doesn't as you continue your journey with me, and to move on to your next journey in a new context when or if that feels right.

 About